-Global regulations such as the General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), or Health Information Trust Alliance (HITRUST) will continue to have a growing impact on the Indian market due to exchange of services and data.
-National regulations such as the Personal Data Protection Bill of 2018, compliance with the Cyber Security Framework for banks, and the Digital Information Security and Healthcare Act (DISHA) of 2018 are also being considered as factors driving data security and privacy requirements.
+Global regulations such as the GDPR, (HIPAA, and HITRUST will continue to have a growing impact on the Indian market due to the exchange of services and data.
+National regulations such as the Digital Personal Data Protection Act, compliance with the Cyber Security Framework for banks, and the Digital Information Security and Healthcare Act are also being considered as factors driving data security and privacy requirements.

 Still, the government needs to invest further to strengthen India’s cybersecurity framework.
-A thorough risk and gap assessment of the current cyber resilience of the country’s various economic sectors is still necessary, as well as strengthening and reviewing national cybersecurity projects such as the National Cyber Coordination Centre (NCCC), National Critical Information Infrastructure Protection Centre (NCIIPC) and the Computer Emergency Response Team (CERT).
+A thorough risk and gap assessment of the current cyber resilience of the country’s various economic sectors is still necessary, as well as strengthening and reviewing national cybersecurity projects such as the National Cyber Coordination Centre, National Critical Information Infrastructure Protection Centre, and the Computer Emergency Response Team).

 The reported breaches in the recent past are causing concern to both governments and businesses.
-India needs to strengthen not only the legal framework to handle cybersecurity cases, but it has to improve the protection of critical infrastructure and to build offensive capabilities as well as to educate citizens about the safe use of digital assets.
-Prioritizing cybersecurity and the security of its major sectors is crucial for ensuring India’s stature as one of the world’s leading investment hubs; thus, cybersecurity measures both from the government and organizations are expected to evolve and to become more pronounced in the future.
+India needs to strengthen not only the legal framework to handle cybersecurity cases, but it has to improve the protection of critical infrastructure and build offensive capabilities as well as educate citizens about the safe use of digital assets.
+Prioritizing cybersecurity and the security of its major sectors is crucial for ensuring India’s stature as one of the world’s leading investment hubs.
+Cybersecurity measures both from the government and organizations are expected to evolve and become more pronounced in the future.

 Download our free ebook on